Real Money vs Cryptocurrency

 nations very well.
 Nations can work together as in the International Monetary

-individual currencies with a new, joint currency such as many nations in Europe
+their individual currencies with a new, joint currency such as many nations in

-than adding cryptocurrencies.
-More importantly, a global government could solve
+seems more sensible than adding cryptocurrencies.
+More importantly, a global

-little purpose and seem like routine gambling, but they waste much more energy
+much.
+They have little purpose and seem like routine gambling, but they waste

 References